orbs-network/books/README.md

 ## Adding and Updating the Registry

 Everyone can add a new book or a new version of book that already exists.
-There is a set of curators that can remove books or version of a book from the registry.
+There is a set of curators that can remove books or versions of a book they find incorrect.
+Curators are added or removed from the access list by the owner of the contract.

+Note: book IDs will always stay the same even though yuo can remove books.
+Books that their only publisher is removed will be removed as well.
+Publisher that thier only file version is removed will be removed as well.

 ## Client interface reference